P7h/p7hb-docker-mllib-twitter-sentiment/README.md

 For more details on this project and the code associated with it, please check the [blogpost](http://P7h.org/blog/2016/08/21/spark-twitter-sentiment/).<br>
 Also, README of [https://github.com/P7h/Spark-MLlib-Twitter-Sentiment-Analysis](https://github.com/P7h/Spark-MLlib-Twitter-Sentiment-Analysis "» GitHub Repo") has details on how to execute this project.

+> #### Note:
+I had actually written this as a blog post on my [personal website](http://P7h.org "» P7h.org"), but unfortunately I managed to corrupt my Octopress GitHub repo. :anguished: :weary: :rage: So, till the time I salvage it, I thought of publishing it as [GitHub wiki](https://github.com/P7h/Spark-MLlib-Twitter-Sentiment-Analysis/wiki/Blog "» Blog post") for the time being.

 ## Twitter sentiment visualization Demo